geeksforsocialchange/PlaceCal/README.md

 Local site is now running at `lvh.me:3000`

 Some other useful commands for developing can be found in the makefile.

+## Quickstart for everyone else

+### Set up Postgresql locally with docker

+If you don't already have Postgresql installed and running, you can set it up with docker, just run `make docker`.
+To tear down the docker setup, run `make clean`.

 ### Run the setup script